John Swan award 2026

 Eligibility

-• The successful applicant will be awarded the John Swan Award at a celebratory event attended by staff and students of the School of Chemistry in Semester I.
+• The successful applicant will be awarded the John Swan Award, and $2000, at a celebratory event attended by staff and students of the School of Chemistry in Semester I.

 How to apply